Construction CRM: Drive Field Revenue and Wins

 If a vendor talks endlessly about dashboards but can’t show a clean mobile workflow for field reps, move on.

-Construction sales is not an office-only job.
+Construction sales isn’t an office‑only job.
 The winning setup is a connected system where CRM, route planning, mobile logging, and field accountability work as one operating layer.
 That’s how you get fewer dead zones between first meeting and signed work.

 Most CRM buying processes are too polite.

 A vendor gives a slick demo.
 The leadership team nods.
-Someone says the product is “intuitive.”
+Someone calls the product “intuitive.”
 Then six months later the reps hate it, the field team ignores it, and finance is asking why costs keep climbing.

 That happens because buyers evaluate software like spectators instead of operators.